 A first for HG

 Piritahi is HG’s first alliance.
-Our Chief Executive, Glen Cornelius, is a Piritahi Board member and says that being involved in such a transformational project reflects HG’s core value of helping to create better communities for everyone.
+Our Head of Strategic Initiatives, Glen Cornelius, is a Piritahi Board member and says that being involved in such a transformational project reflects HG’s core value of helping to create better communities for everyone.

 “Since our inception 138 years ago, HG’s been involved in building the nation,” says Glen.
 “We’re honoured to continue that tradition and be part of this important urban development regeneration.”